sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _The initial commit_

 1. This may take a few moments.
 Once completed, the **Changes** pane will show no changes pending.
-This means you have commited your changes to your local git.
+This means you have commited your changes to your local Git repo, but not yet pushed these changes to VSTS.

     ![No changes in Team Explorer](Images/vs-te-no-changes.png "No changes in Team Explorer")